cjimti/mk/_posts/2018-05-19-kubernetes-ingress-basic-auth.md

 type: Opaque
 ```

-You should avoid publishing your new [Secret] like I just did since the `auth:` value under `data:` is only a [base64] encoded version of the username/password pair and the password be reversed quickly with a dictionary or other password cracking utilities.
+Of course, you should avoid publishing your new [Secret] like I just did, since the `auth:` value under `data:` is only a [base64] encoded version of the username and encoded password pair.
+The password may be reversed quickly with a dictionary attack or other password cracking utilities.

 ### Protect [Ingress]